-Our 79 wards include the 2nd most deprived ward nationally (North Ormesby) with 35% (28) falling within the 10% most deprived wards nationally.
+Our 82 wards include the 2nd most deprived ward nationally (North Ormesby) with 34% (28) falling within the 10% most deprived wards nationally.
 38% of the area's population reside in the most (10%) deprived wards with more than half of the population (55%) living in wards that are in the 20% most deprived wards nationally.
-Over a third of our dwellings are social housing with almost two thirds of households in council tax bands A or B compared to less than half nationally.
-All four boroughs have a higher proportion of children living in low income families than the average for England and Wales.
+Over a third of our dwellings are social housing with almost two thirds of households in council tax bands A or B compared to less than half nationally and all four boroughs have a higher proportion of children living in low income families than the average for England and Wales.

-The crime rate in the Cleveland Police area is 121 per 1,000 households compared to the national average of 89.
-The only Police Force area to experience higher rates of crime than Cleveland is West Yorkshire $(125.9)^6$.
-There are high levels of anti-social behaviour and deliberate fires, with Cleveland suffering from the highest arson rates in the country.
+The crime rate in the Cleveland Police area is 121.9 per 1,000 households compared to the national average of 89.
+The only Police force area to experience higher rates of crime than Cleveland is West Yorkshire (125.9)6.
+There are high levels of antisocial behaviour and deliberate fires, with Cleveland suffering from the highest arson rates in the country.
 This is reflected in attacks that our firefighters have been subjected to whilst responding to operational incidents.
-Over the five years up to 2019/20 the Brigade's personnel suffered nearly four times the national average of rate of attacks per 1,000 operational firefighters (2015/16 to 2019/20) - 23.39 nationally compared to 89.8 for the Authority).
+Over the five years up to 2020/21 the Brigade's personnel suffered nearly four times the national average of rate of attacks per 1000 operational firefighters.
+In 2020/21 the rates were 23 nationally compared to 80 for CFB.

-Risk factors such as deprivation, poor health, life expectancy is significantly worse than the England average and 21.1% of the population in the area is classed as disabled or having long term health issues with 10.1% having a condition which limits their life significantly.
-The area also suffers from low education attainment (lower than the England average), high unemployment (higher than the national average) and limited opportunity for social mobility, play a key part in the composition of our area with research demonstrating that higher deprived areas have higher risk from fire.
+Risk factors such as, deprivation, poor health, life expectancy is significantly worse than the England average and 21.1% of the population in the area is classed as disabled or having long term health issues with 10.1% having a condition which limits their life significantly.
+The area also suffers from low education attainment (lower than the England average); high unemployment (higher than the national average) and limited opportunity for social mobility, play a key part in the composition of our area with research demonstrating that higher deprived areas have higher risk from fire.